4383/street-workout-database/README.md

 #### Report a bug

-You can report a bug by [open an issue](https://github.com/4383/street-workout-database/issues)
+You can report a bug by [opening an issue](https://github.com/4383/street-workout-database/issues)

 ### Make a wish